the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/performance.md

 ![](images/usememo-2.png)

 Now, after we went through these scenarios for `useMemo`, `useCallback`, and `memo`, remember that these shouldn't necessarily be used by default.
-Apply these performance optimization only if you run into a performance bottlenecks.
+Apply these performance optimizations only if you run into performance bottlenecks.
 Most of the time this shouldn't happen, because React's rendering mechanism is pretty efficient by default.
 Sometimes the check for utilities like `memo` can be more expensive than the re-rendering itself.

 ### Exercises: